rob-myers/rob-myers.github.io/articles/tech-pt2.md

 ## Technology (2)

 Thus far we've described our objective, constrained our approach, and listed the technologies we'll use.
-Concerning technology, we've outlined our chosen notion of JavaScript component.
-We now consider Game AI related technology i.e. _navigation_ and _raycasting_.
+Having outlined our chosen notion of JavaScript component, we turn to Game AI related technology i.e. _navigation_ and _raycasting_.

 ### Navigation